BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 end
 ```

 The `simulator` is called `find_the_center_sim` (shown in #simulator-file) and takes the schema input of `SimConfig` (even though it isn't configuring anything, it's required by the simulator).
-The simulator is going to output the `action` and the `state` of the simulator which is sent to the lesson.
+The `find_the_center` concept will be trained using the `find_the_center_sim` simulator.
+To define the training relationship between the simulator and the concept we must begin by defining the simulator. `find_the_center_sim` expects an action defined in the `PlayerMove` schema as input and replies with a state defined in the `GameState` schema as output.

 ###### Curriculum